Tuesday, December 25, 2012

 New school games are often referred to as Story Games.
 What does that really mean?

-When I read or hear discussions about these two avenues of gaming I often feel like an alien trying to comprehend Human thought processes.
-I don't see the two as separate or different in the way others do.
-I understand the two descriptions above but they honestly do little to explain to me why the two do not function in tandem all the time.
+When I read or hear discussions of these two avenues of gaming I often feel like an alien trying to comprehend Human thought processes.
+I don't see the two as separate, though their approaches may be different.
+Generally, I don't view them as incompatible in the way others do.
+I understand the particulars of the two descriptions above but they honestly do little to explain to me why the two do not function in tandem all the time.

 Hmm.

 So if my style is so unusual (which in truth I don't think it is), it needs a name.
-If its got a story and it's a Sandbox, I will call what I do...Storybox gaming.
+If its got a story (or stories) to it and it's also a Sandbox, I will call what I do...Storybox gaming.

 How Does Storybox Gaming Work?